Retail Chargeback Cost Calculator

 What should I do if my chargeback costs are higher than expected?

-First, categorize your chargebacks by type (OTIF, ASN, labeling, routing guide, shortage) and by retailer.
-This reveals which failures are driving the majority of costs.
-Then evaluate whether your current 3PL has the compliance infrastructure for your specific retailers — EDI connections, label templates, ASN configurations, and routing guide specs.
-Often, high chargeback rates are a configuration problem that can be fixed during a structured onboarding to a compliance-focused 3PL.
+Start by categorizing chargebacks by type (OTIF, ASN, labeling, routing guide, shortage) and by retailer.
+This pinpoints which failures drive the majority of costs.
+Then check whether your 3PL has the right infrastructure for your specific retailers — EDI connections, label templates, ASN configurations, routing guide specs.
+High chargeback rates are usually a configuration problem, not a volume problem.

 Related Resources